jonlpersson/ed-latimore/site/_posts/2021-08-09-hobbies-to-meet-women.md

 If you're tired of dating apps and praying that Mrs. Right will come knocking, then this article will give you what you need to become an influential, high-value man who attracts his worthy woman into his life.

-{% include widgets/toc.html heading="What you'll learn" list-items="Why are hobbies important?, Hobbies vs. skills, What are the best hobbies to meet women?, Daily audit: What are you doing with your free time?" list-ids="why-are-hobbies-important, hobbies-vs-skills, what-are-the-best-hobbies-to-meet-women, daily-audit-what-are-you-doing-with-your-free-time" %}

 ## Why are hobbies important?

 Women only date assholes and guys with money.